lambda826/My-Notebook/99 Interview/BQ.md

 - Briefly talk about the learnings you took from the situation.

-# Tell me about a time you disaggreed with someone
+# Tell Me About A Time You Disaggreed With Someone
 - **Evaluation**
 	- Work in difficult situations.
 	- Strong communication skills.